-Before the start of the current financial year, 2020/21, Charlwood Parish Council (CPC) set a budget for the next 12 months of £91,450 based on an estimated income of that amount.
-The biggest share of that income is made up of the Parish precept (£73,090 for 2020/21) which is collected by Mole Valley District Council (MVDC) on behalf of the Parish Council through the Council Tax.
+Before the start of a new financial year, the Parish Council sets a budget for the next 12 months based on an estimated income.
+The biggest share of that income is made up of the Parish precept which is collected by Mole Valley District Council (MVDC) on behalf of the Parish Council through the Council Tax.

-In addition MVDC provided grants in the year totalling £12,586.
-The Concurrent Grant, which is a contribution towards paying for services that the district council used to provide, paid £10,614 and there was a £1,972 share of a government grant provided in relation to the localisation of Council Tax Support (previously managed by central government) that became effective a few years ago.
+In addition MVDC provide the Concurrent Grant, which is a contribution towards paying for services that the district council used to provide, and an additional grant provided in relation to the localisation of Council Tax Support (previously managed by central government) that became effective a few years ago.

-The expense of maintaining the Pavilion, the Recreation Ground and the Millennium Field in Charlwood as well as The Withey in Hookwood and the playgrounds in both villages, takes up a large portion of the Parish Council’s income.
+The expense of maintaining the Pavilion, the Recreation Ground and the Millennium Field in Charlwood as well as The Withey in Hookwood and the playgrounds in both villages, forms a large portion of the Parish Council’s expenditure.
 Five part-time staff are employed and wages and pension commitments account for roughly a third of all expenditure.

 Additional income is earned through hiring out the facilities at the Recreation Ground, the football pitch and cricket ground and the community room in the Pavilion.
 However the cost of maintaining the football pitch is considerable as is the cost of maintaining the trees, hedges and fences in all the open spaces.